fndvit/mds-udg-viz-i-dgcp-hackathon/README.md

 ## Day-of schedule

+The Hackathon takes place in the P-IV building, EPS UdG on February 12, 2022.

-* 👋 **09:00** Welcome, reminder of logistics like lunch, drinks, communication channels ...
+* 👋 **09:00** Welcome, reminder of logistics like working rooms, lunch, drinks, communication channels ...
 * 🙋‍♀️ **09:15** Standup meeting with us.
 Objectives, processes, what you want to achieve in the hackathon and any questions.
 * 👩‍💻 **09:30** Start of work day!
 * 🙋‍♀️ **13:15** Short standup